Sports Concussions: Physical, Mental, and Emotional Recovery

 If you participated in baseline testing, you probably won’t be allowed to return to practice until you’ve returned to your baseline performance level.
 Some health care professionals still advise patients to avoid all physical, mental, and social activity until all symptoms have resolved.
 However, this advice to “cocoon” is outdated.

-Studies now show that light exercise and activity should be resumed within a couple of days after a concussion, if possible, as long as that activity doesn’t induce worse symptoms.
+Studies now show that light exercise and activity should be resumed within a couple of days after a concussion, if possible, as long as that activity doesn’t induce significantly worse symptoms.
 It turns out that exercise (within limits) actually helps concussion recovery.
 As an athlete, this is good news if you’re worried about staying in shape.
 Read our guide to exercising after a concussion to learn how to exercise safely after a concussion.

 During recovery, do your best to fit in 30 minutes of light exercise each day, some cognitive activity, and plenty of rest.